Sridhar-s-12/Sridhar_interntask_elvlab/README.md

 ## 📋 Project Overview

-This project demonstrates network packet capture and analysis using Wireshark to identify protocols and analyze traffic patterns in a controlled environment.
+This project demonstrates network packet capture and analysis using Wireshark to identify protocols and analyse traffic patterns in a controlled environment.

 **Objective:** Capture live network packets and identify basic protocols and traffic types using Wireshark.